FAQs

 The live Festival takes place in Kendal, a picturesque market town situated on the edge of the English Lake District UNESCO World Heritage Site.
 We use a number of venues around the town to host events.

-You can also access many of the events and films online via the Kendal Mountain Player.
+You can also access many of the events and films online, via the Kendal Mountain Player.

-How to get to Kendal
+How do I get to Kendal?

 Once you have made your booking, you will receive confirmation of your order via email and your tickets will be attached as a PDF document.
 All of the tickets made in each booking will be sent in one confirmation email and will be on one PDF.

-If you can’t find your tickets, do not have a smartphone, or require a physical ticket for accessibility reasons, our box office will be happy to provide you with one.
+If you can’t find your tickets, do not have a smartphone, or require a physical ticket for accessibility reasons, our Box Office will be happy to provide you with one.

 The majority of our events are assigned seating so please make sure to sit in your allocated seat to avoid disruption.

-Some general e-ticketing tips
+Some general e-ticketing tips:

 It might be a good idea to screenshot your tickets if you’re concerned about wifi access.